tradle/tradleconf/README.md

   // ...
   "customize-message": {
     "tradle.FormRequest": {
+      "tradle.ProductRequest": "See our list of products",
-      "tradle.PhotoID": "Please click to scan your **ID document**", "tradle.Selfie": "Thank you.
+      "tradle.TermsAndConditions": "Please review our Terms and Conditions", "tradle.PhotoID": "Please click to scan your **ID document**", "tradle.Selfie": "Thank you.
 Now take a '**selfie**' photo of yourself that I can match against your ID document", "tradle.Residence": {
         "first": "Thank you.
 Now I need you to provide your **residence** information", "nth": "Thank you.
 Do you have another **residence**?
-If yes, tap Add, otherwise tap Next" }
+If yes, tap Add, otherwise tap Next" },
+      "tradle.ApplicationSubmitted": {
+        "tradle.nl.DigitalPassport": "You're all done!
+We'll get back to you shortly" }
     }
   }